OpenNebula/docs/source/installation_and_configuration/opennebula_services/fireedge.rst

 You can add your logo to the login, main, favicon and loading screens by updating the ``logo:`` attribute as follows:

-- The login screen is defined in the ``/etc/one/fireedge/sunstone/sunstone-views.yaml``.
+- The logo configuration is done in the ``/etc/one/fireedge/sunstone/sunstone-views.yaml`` file.
 - The logo of the main UI screen is defined for each view.

 The logo image must be copied to ``/usr/lib/one/fireedge/src/client/assets/images/logos``.